Motor vehicle crashes are a leading cause of death for children younger than 13.

 Child deaths in motor vehicle crashes have declined since 1975, but crashes still cause about 1 of every 4 unintentional injury deaths among children younger than 13.

 Most crash deaths occur among children traveling as passenger vehicle occupants, and proper restraint use can reduce these fatalities.
-Placing children 12 and younger in rear seats instead of front seats reduces fatal injury risk by about a third.
+Placing children in rear seats instead of front seats reduces fatal injury risk by about three-quarters for children up to age 3, and almost half for children ages 4 to 8.

 All 50 states and the District of Columbia have child restraint laws on the books.
 However, even though more children now ride restrained because of these laws, many children, particularly those 4 and older, still ride unrestrained.